 Conor has kept a blog since 2012: reflectionsfromdamagedlife.blogspot.com Views expressed there are his alone.

 Conor has recently published articles on Edward Said's self-invention as a radical humanist, and on James Connolly and empire.
 A major article on the concept of authority in Said's criticism appeared in Ariel in October 2020.
 'Edward Said: Literature and the World' was published in May 2022 in Joel Evans's edited volume Globalization and Literary Studies (Cambridge UP).
 Conor published a review-article on Timothy Brennan's life of Edward Said Places of Mind, with the Dublin Review of Books in September 2021, and also a review-article of Seamus Deane's last volume of essays, Small World, with the Los Angeles Review of Books in November 2021.
-An article on the value and implications of Said's work for critical and normative political theory is due with the Los Angeles Review later in 2022.
-An article on the political thought of the Irish revolutionary period will appear in the Dublin Review of Books in October 2022.
+An article on the political thought of the Irish revolutionary period was published in the Dublin Review of Books in October 2022.
+An article on the value and implications of Said's work for critical and normative political theory is due with the Los Angeles Review later in 2023.
 Conor is currently working on an essay on Seamus Deane's appropriations of the work of the controversial jurist and political theorist Carl Schmitt.

 Conor’s research interests lie in the history of ideas and in Irish intellectual history, especially the history and politics of criticism and literary pedagogy.
 He is also interested in twentieth-century Irish culture, the history of Marxism, in postcolonial theory, and in the intersections of literature and political thought.
 He is currently planning a project concerning the intellectual legacy in Ireland of Edmund Burke.
 Conor is also preparing a book for the radical French publisher La Fabrique, with the working title l'Irlande: Un inventaire du present.